zoetrope69/rose/_posts/2015-02-16-hackpompey-open-data.md

 ### Open Pub Golf

-Gavin, Tristan and Dan made a way to make a pub golf 'course' using [Open Street Maps](http://www.openstreetmap.org/) and [OSRM](http://project-osrm.org/). :beer: :golf: by using your postcode as a starting location and the available data on local pubs, it was able to calculate a route between them to use for a pub crawl.
+Gavin, Tristan and Dan made a way to make a pub golf 'course' using [Open Street Maps](http://www.openstreetmap.org/) and [OSRM](http://project-osrm.org/).

+With your postcode as the starting location and the available data on local pubs, it was able to calculate a route between them to use for a pub crawl. :beer: :golf:

 ### Spitfire Hardware

 <img class="img-right" src="/assets/hackpompey-open-data-greg.jpg" alt="The inners">

 Greg came along with part of the inners of his remote control Spitfire he was working on within the [Tangmere Military Aviation Museum](http://www.tangmere-museum.org.uk/). :airplane:

 ### Robots!